Green papaya salad: Preparation

-The dish combines the five main basic tastes: sourness of the lime, the spiciness of the chili, saltiness and savoriness of the fish sauce, and sweetness of palm sugar.
-The ingredients are mixed and pounded in a mortar, which is reflected in the Khmer, Lao and Thai names for the dish that literally mean "pounded papaya".
+The dish combines the five main basic tastes: the sourness of the lime, spiciness of the chili, saltiness and savoriness of the fish sauce, and sweetness of palm sugar.

-In Laos, green papaya salad is one of the traditional staples of the Lao.
-Pounded salads in Laos all fall under the parent category of tam som, which may or may not contain green papaya, however, when no specific type of tam som is mentioned, it is generally understood to refer to green papaya salad.
+Pounded salads in Laos all fall under the parent category of tam som, which may or may not contain green papaya; when no specific type of tam som is mentioned, it is generally understood to refer to green papaya salad.
 For absolute clarity, however, the name tam maak hoong may be used, since this name means "pounded papaya".

-In Thailand, it is customary that a customer ask the preparer to make the dish suited to his or her tastes.
+In Thailand, it is customary for a customer to ask the preparer to make the dish suited to the customer's own tastes.
 To specifically refer to the original style of papaya salad as prepared in Laos or Isan, it is known as ส้มตำลาว or som tam Lao or simply as tam Lao and the dish as prepared in central Thailand may be referred to as som tam Thai.

 Traditionally, the local variety of green papaya salad in the streets of Bangkok is very spicy due to the addition of a fistful of chopped hot bird's eye chili.
-However, with its rising popularity among tourists, it is now often served less spicy as it used to be in the past.
+However, with its rising popularity among tourists, it is now often served less spicy than it used to be in the past.